Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Application to Portfolio Credit Risk

-The task of estimating $\Prob(\mathcal{E}_m)$ is particularly challenging in portfolios with high quality loans in which loan default probabilities are small.
-This rarity is specified, for example, in the loan default probabilities by letting the parameter $\gamma$ be large in (\ref{loan-def-prob}).
-In order to study how the proposed IS scheme fares when the target event becomes increasingly rare, we embed the given problem as an instance in the sequence of estimation problems $P(\mathcal{E}_m),$ with $m \rightarrow \infty$ and the respective $\gamma$ in (\ref{loan-def-prob}) satisfying
+The task of estimating $\Prob(\mathcal{E}_m)$ is particularly challenging in portfolios composed of high quality loans with small default probabilities.
+This rarity is specified, for example, in the default probabilities by letting the parameter $\gamma$ be large in (\ref{loan-def-prob}).
+In order to study how an IS scheme fares when the target event becomes increasingly rare, we embed the given problem in the sequence of estimation problems indexed by $m,$ with $m \rightarrow \infty$ and the respective $\gamma$ in (\ref{loan-def-prob}) and the exposures satisfying

-for some positive constants $c,\eta.$ Similar asymptotic frameworks form the basis of analysis in \cite{GLi2005,BJZ2006,GKS2008}; see \cite{DeoJuneja} for a detailed exposition on the appropriateness of this regime in the context of logit default models.
-With respect to the exposures, we assume,
+for some positive constants $c,\eta,\bar{e},\bar{c}_j,$ $j = 1,\ldots,J.$ Similar asymptotic frameworks form the basis of analysis in \cite{GLi2005,BJZ2006,GKS2008}; see \cite{DeoJuneja} for a detailed exposition on the appropriateness of this regime in the context of logit default models.
+We impose a mild technical requirement that the parameter $q$ in \eqref{defn:Em} does not lie in the set $\{\bar{e}^{-1}\sum_{j\in I} \bar{c}_j:I \subseteq \{1,\ldots, J\}\}$.
+This unrestritive condition is common in the literature for ease of analysis; see \cite{glasserman2007large}.